 This is why we recommend back exercises at home.
-This is not about going to the local gym, lifting heavy weights or going for a run.
+This is not about going to the local gym, lifting heavy weights, or going for a run.
 There are special exercises and stretches that target backache.
-These back pain exercises at home are gentle and targets back pain.
+These back pain exercises at home are gentle and target back pain.

 It is, however, vital for you to avoid overexerting your muscles and take a step back in case of any pain.

 Whenever someone has back pain, the muscles are usually tight.
 These exercises aim to stretch the muscles and strengthen them.
 This reduces any pain that could be occurring.

 As indicated earlier, these are low-impact exercises.
 However, be sure to warm up your muscles.
 Make your stretches slow and gradual, and do not overdo them.
 When you stretch your muscle, try and hold it for about half a minute.